victor-nuzhniy/person/README.md

 3. To bypass hook checking run      git commit -m "..." --no-verify

+### Setup database using sql files

+For work with application, you need to setup your database in docker container.
+To perform this:

+1. While postgres docker container is running, enter it (use separate terminal):

+       docker exec -it person bash

+2. Enter inside psql terminal (inside your container):

+       psql -U postgres

+3. Create database for use it in our application and use it (inside psql terminal):

+       CREATE DATABASE network;
+       \c person;

 ### Performing tests

 For testing application there is need to use pytest and it's plugings.